2023 Most Popular Theological & Ministerial Studies Master's Degree Schools in Oregon

 The following schools top our list of the Most Popular Theological & Ministerial Studies Master's Degree Colleges.

-Our analysis found Western Seminary to be the most popular school for theological and ministerial studies students who want to pursue a master’s degree in Oregon.
-Located in the city of Portland, Western Seminary-San Jose is a private not-for-profit school with a small student population.
+Our 2023 rankings named Western Seminary the most popular school in Oregon for theological and ministerial studies students working on their master’s degree.
+Located in the city of Portland, Western Seminary-San Jose is a private not-for-profit college with a small student population.

 About 26% of the students majoring in theology at the school are women while 74% are male.